Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__07_18.mp3"></audio>

 1
-A | Excuse me.
+A:  Excuse me.
 Can you answer a few questions?
-B | Sure.
+B:  Sure.
-A | Do you like the Alien films?
+A:  Do you like the Alien films?
-B | I like the first one.
+B:  I like the first one.
 It’s great.
 I don’t know the others.
-A | OK, thanks.
+A:  OK, thanks.

 2
-A | Do you like the Alien films?
+A:  Do you like the Alien films?
 C Yes.
 They’re brilliant.
-A | Do you like Charlize Theron in Alien:
+A:  Do you like Charlize Theron in Alien:
 Prometheus'?
 C She’s OK, but I prefer Sigourney Weaver.

 3
-A | Do you like the Alien films?
+A:  Do you like the Alien films?
 D No, I hate science fiction films.
 I think they’re awful.

 4
-A | Do you like the Alien films?
+A:  Do you like the Alien films?
 E Yes, I love them.
 And the actors are fantastic.
-A | Do you like Michael Fassbender?
+A:  Do you like Michael Fassbender?
 E I really like him.
 I think he’s great.

 5
-A | Do you like the Alien films?
+A:  Do you like the Alien films?
 F Sorry, I don’t know them.